-LABBB obtained certain administrative, accounting, supporting services and other resources from EDCO Collaborative ("EDCO").
-Service fee expense obtained from EDCO totaled \$17,286 for the year ended June 30, 2019.
-LABBB acquired their own space as well as used their own personnel during fiscal 2019 and the management fee for the accounting and other administrative services provided by EDCO on behalf of LABBB will no longer continue.
+In prior years, LABBB obtained certain administrative, accounting, supporting services and other resources from EDCO Collaborative ("EDCO").
+Four of LABBB's five member districts are also members of EDCO.
+Service fee owed to EDCO at June 30, 2019 totaled \$36,631 and was paid during 2020.
+LABBB acquired their own space as well as used their own personnel during fiscal 2019 and the management fee for the accounting and other administrative services provided by EDCO on behalf of LABBB no longer continue.
+EDCO is no longer considered a related party.